nategeier/resume-nate/README.md

 ### Management Philosophy
 Our systems focused on delegation and incremental successes.
 Know who is capable of what and let them shine.
-Two points:
 * Always more than one way to skin a cat (sorry internet)
 * Always an exception to the rule. (like jay walking)
 * Deploy early, deploy often, encourage accountability
 * Nothing is ever perfect, but it better be your best

+>It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
+You take the front line when there is danger.
+Then people will appreciate your leadership. > Nelson Mandela

 #####I look up to Nelson Mandela
 I've been to Nelson Mandela's cell in South Africa and read his massive book ["Long Walk to Freedom"](http://www.amazon.com/Long-Walk-Freedom-Autobiography-Mandela/dp/0316548189) cover to cover.
->It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
-You take the front line when there is danger.
-Then people will appreciate your leadership.

 ####Entrepreneur Advisors
 Ryan Carson